-IV.
+C. If the amendment is not consistent with the published notice, does the amendment require voter approval in order for the bill to become effective?
+YES[] NO[] NOT APPLICABLE[] IV.
 DOES THE AMENDMENT ALTER THE ECONOMIC IMPACT OF THE BILL?
-YES[] NO[] NOTE: If the amendment alters the economic impact of the bill, a revised Economic Impact Statement describing the impact of the amendment must be submitted to the Local, Federal and Veterans Affairs Subcommittee prior to consideration of the amendment.
-If yes, was the Revised Economic Impact Statement submitted as follows? [ ] Committee Amendment: EIS filed with staff of committee/subcommittee hearing the bill. [ ] Floor Amendment: EIS filed with staff of Local, Federal and Veterans Affairs Subcommittee.
-YES[] NO[] V. HAS THE AMENDMENT AS DESCRIBED ABOVE BEEN APPROVED BY A MAJORITY OF THE DELEGATION?
-YES[] NO[] UNANIMOUSLY APPROVED[] ori or substantive amendments considered in committee or subcommittee, the properly executed iginal of this form must be filed with the committee or subcommittee staff prior to the amendment ing heard. ote to committee staff: After receiving this form, the original must be filed with the Clerk of the buse.] or substantive floor amendments, the properly executed original of this form must be filed with the erk of the House prior to the amendment being heard. Ī Delegation Chair (Original Signature) Date Ē Print Name of Delegation Chair
+YES[] NO[] NOTE: If the amendment alters the economic impact of the bill, a revised Economic Impact Statement describing the impact of the amendment must be submitted to the Local Administration, Federal Affairs & Special Districts Subcommittee prior to consideration of the amendment.
+If yes, was the Revised Economic Impact Statement submitted as follows? [ ] Committee Amendment: Economic Impact Statement filed with staff of committee/subcommittee hearing the bill. [ ] Floor Amendment: Economic Impact Statement filed with staff of Local Administration, Federal Affairs & Special Districts Subcommittee.
+YES[] NO[] ٧.
+HAS THE AMENDMENT AS DESCRIBED ABOVE BEEN APPROVED BY A MAJORITY OF THE DELEGATION?
+YES[] NO[] UNANIMOUSLY APPROVED[] ori or substantive amendments considered by a committee or subcommittee, the properly executed iginal of this form must be filed with the committee or subcommittee staff prior to the amendment eing heard. lote to committee staff: After receiving this form, the original must be filed with the Clerk of the buse.] or substantive floor amendments, the properly executed original of this form must be filed with the lerk of the House prior to the amendment being heard. · Ē Delegation Chair (Original Signature) Date F Print Name of Delegation Chair - 5

-2019 - 2020 Local Bill Amendment Form Page 2 of 2
+Local Bill Amendment Form PAGE 2 of 2